My experience as an exchange student

 Spending time in nature

 I think it is clear that the school is located rather remote and secluded.
 Which I absolutely loved.
 There was a moose centre located at the school, so there were 3 moose walking next to the campus.
 So all the time I did not spend on the lectures, assignments or exams I spend either along with the moose, along the river or in the never-ending forests.
-I went to the forest many times a week, at least before the big amounts of snow came in.
-I either walked up to the top of the Tronkeberget mountain or just strolled along the many small paths that were crossing the forest.
-Easily spent 3 hours on a single trip.
-I have never been as fit as I was during my time there!
+I went to the forest many times a week, at least before the big amounts of snow arrived.
+Either walking up to the top of the Tronkeberget mountain or just strolled along the many small paths that were crossing the forest.

 Erasmus Exchange program